-The IGAFIT Algorithmic Colloquia are organized biweekly on Thursdays at 14:00 CET.
+The IGAFIT Algorithmic Colloquia are organized biweekly on Thursdays at 14:00 CEST.
 After the talk we will have an online networking/discussion session for approximately 1 hour.
 Both of these events will be run through the Airmeet platform.
-The first seminar will take place on October 1, 2020.

 Abstract: A common tension in market scenarios is choosing the right timing to commit to a decision.
 This tension is captured by the mathematical literature of optimal stopping theory, within two models that have become to be known as the secretary problem and the prophet inequality.
 In these models, a sequence of originally-unknown values arrive one by one.
 Upon arrival, the online algorithm observes the value and should decide whether or not to accept it.
 In secretary settings, the value sequence is arbitrary, but the values arrive in a uniformly random order.
 In prophet settings, every value is drawn from a known probability distribution, but the arrival order is arbitrary.